-Garlic has been used throughout the ages for its curative powers, and when used in extract form, delivers a concentrated dose of antibacterial, antifungal, antiviral, and antiseptic properties.
+Garlic has been used throughout the ages for its curative properties, and when used in extract form, it delivers a concentrated dose of antibacterial, antifungal, antiviral, and antiseptic properties.

-Garlic may be an effective treatment against Salmonella, Escherichia coli (E. coli), and many other forms of bacteria.
+Garlic may be an effective treatment against Salmonella, Escherichia coli (E. coli), and many other types of bacteria.

 Ginger (a Natural Antibiotic)

-While ginger is a well-known remedy for seasickness and nausea, it can in fact be used to help fight against many strains of bacteria.
-The á-pinene, borneol, camphene, and linalool compounds were found to provide antimicrobial effects.
+While ginger is a well-known remedy for seasickness and nausea, it can in fact be used to help fight against many strains of bacteria as well.
+The á-pinene, borneol, camphene, and linalool compounds in ginger were found to provide antimicrobial effects.

 Essential Oils to Use